-To celebrate the 40th anniversary of Naropa University, the Jack Kerouac School of Disembodied Poetics proudly unveils a new BA in Writing & Literature curriculum in fall 2013, with further implementation in fall 2014.
+To celebrate the 40th anniversary of Naropa University, the Jack Kerouac School of Disembodied Poetics proudly unveiled a new BA in Creative Writing and Literature curriculum in fall 2013, with further implementation in fall 2014.
 Highlights of the new curriculum include:

 - Cohort course: develops a strong sense of community among BA students and hosts visiting writers in the classroom.